abbass2/pyqstrat/README.rst

 Introduction
 ============

 The ``pyqstrat`` package is designed for backtesting quantitative strategies.
-It was originally built for my own use as a quant trader / researcher, after I could not find a python based framework that was fast, extensible and transparent enough for use in my work.
+It was originally built for my own use after I could not find a python based framework that was fast, extensible and transparent enough for use in my work.

-This framework is designed for capable programmers who are comfortable with numpy and reasonably advanced Python techniques.

 The goals are:

-* Speed - Performance sensitive components are written at the numpy level, or in C++, which can lead to performance improvement of several orders of magnitude over regular Python code.
-Where possible, we parrallelize work so you can take advantage of all the cores available on your machine.
+* Speed - Performance sensitive components are written at the numpy level, or in cython or C++, which can lead to performance gains of a couple of orders of magnitude over Python code.
-* Transparency - If you are going to commit money to a strategy, you want to know exactly what assumptions you are making.
+* Transparency - If you are going to commit money to a strategy, you want to know exactly what assumptions it includes.
 The code is written and documented so these are as clear as possible.
 * Extensibility - It would be impossible to think of all requirements for backtesting strategies that traders could come up with.
-In addition, its important to measure custom metrics relevant to the strategy being traded.
+In addition, it's important to measure custom metrics relevant to the strategy being traded.

 Using this framework, you can:

 * Create indicators, trading signals, trading rules and market simulators and add them to a strategy
 * Create contract groups for PNL grouping.
 For example, for futures and options, you may create a "front-month future" and "delta hedge" where the actual instruments change over time but you still want to analyze PNL at the contract group level.
-* Reuse existing market simulation or add your own assumptions to simulate how and when orders are filled
+* Reuse existing market simulation or add your own assumptions to simulate when and at what price orders are filled
 * Measure returns, drawdowns, common return metrics such as sharpe, calmar and also add your own metrics.
-* Optimize your strategy's parameters using all the CPU cores on your machine.
+* Optimize your strategy's parameters taking advantage of all the CPUs on a machine